Juvar1/besire/README.md

 https://www.adafruit.com/product/1743

 User can freely change all key parameters with touchscreen by touching a buttons.
-Available options are volume, frequency, band, bandwidth and frequency stepping.
+Available options are volume, frequency, band, modulation, bandwidth and frequency stepping.
 It has also standby-mode which is activated by first minimizing volume to zero and then touching a off-button which comes visible in place of volume down button.
 Receiver turns back on when user taps anywhere on the touchscreen.
 There is also a channel seek up/down command which is activated by long pressing frequency up or down-button accordingly.

 Before using SSB feature user must upload SSB-patch into external EEPROM chip.
 Instructions for that are in link below.